-The SBA may review funding eligibility and usage of funds for compliance with program requirements based on dollar thresholds and other factors.
-The amount of liability, if any, from potential noncompliance cannot be determined with certainty; however, management is of the opinion that any review will not have a material adverse impact on the Foundation's financial position.
+Eligibility and conditions for the ERC program may be audited by the Internal Revenue Service.
+The amount of liability, if any, from potential noncompliance cannot be determined with certainty; management is of the opinion that any audit will not have a material adverse impact on the Foundation's financial position.